openvitae-tech/blackboard-lms/README.md

 # generate your master key and edit the credential file
 $ rails credentials:edit
 replace the editor content with the copied content, edit and save then close the file.

+# repeat the same for test environment
+$ rails credentials:edit --environment test
+replace the editor content with the copied content, edit and save then close the file.
 ```

 ```